danm0e/react-training-presentation/slides/3-2-React-Quiz/3-2-React-Quiz.md

 ### Question 28

-How does React Compiler optimize component rendering compared to manually using React.memo?
+How does React Compiler optimise component rendering compared to manually using React.memo?

 It stores references in arrays and performs simple value checks instead of calling functions and comparing objects<!-- .element: class="fragment" -->